Sector: Professional Services.

 Assignment: fraud, forensic and insolvency.

-During the course of the administration, the team led by Paul Davis received claims from clients regarding monies they had invested into Sears Morgan Asia Pte, a company registered in Singapore.
+During the course of the administration, the team led by Paul Davis received claims from clients regarding monies they had invested into a related company registered in Singapore.
 Financial statements of this company had, in turn, been heavily qualified by its auditors.
 These parties had been promised by the directors that monies in the firm’s client account could be invested at favourable rates of between 8% and 15%, with personal guarantees from the directors and company.
 The largest single investor had committed £2.5m.
-Working with police, The claims were investigated and verified by the team.
+Working with police, the claims were investigated and verified by the team.
 A worldwide freezing order was obtained against the Singapore company and the two directors – one hiding in Thailand – requiring the individuals to provide information to the courts in respect of where the funds had been invested.
 Money was traced to a number of countries including Cyprus and Russia.

 Both directors were found guilty and disciplinary action was taken by the Association of Chartered Certified Accountants, principally regarding non-satisfaction of personal guarantees and accounting for clients monies received.
 Although this is now being appealed, the firm was eventually sold to one of its employees.